 - Nikon Metrology laser radar, offering remote operation for restricted access areas.

 - Range of portable systems for the fast capture of surface data.
-We are an early adopter of the NPL FreeForm reference standard.

 - GOM ATOS III structured light and Cognitens WLS400M photogrammetry systems to rapidly capture surface coordinates of components, for comparison with CAD data or for distortion analysis.